daedalist/daedalist.github.io/vqgan_clip.md

 little casual searching on the internet suggested that VQGAN+CLIP is probably a good place to start.

-DISCLAIMER: I am not an expert in this.
+**DISCLAIMER: I am not an expert in this.
 This page is mostly a loose list of things that I did in order to get it working.
+You take full responsibility if something goes belly up while following this document.**

 ## Step 0: What I'm working from